arista-netdevops-community/emea-ambassadors-containerlab-aug-2022/README.md

-# emea-ambassadors-containerlab-aug-2022
+# EMEA Ambassadors: Containerlab Session, Aug 2022

-EMEA Ambassadors: ContainerLab session, Aug 2022
+> This repository is a step-by-step guide explaining how to build the demo lab presented on the Arista EMEA Ambassadors session, Aug 2022.

 The lab setup diagram: